davidsneighbour/kollitsch.dev/content/gohugo/robots/index.md

 initialComment = "# comment at the beginning of robots.txt\n"
 ```

-Be careful to properly comment out these parts.
+Be careful to properly comment out these parts or your `robots.txt` will be invalid.

-## Remove dnb-org notices
+## Remove branding

 The plugin adds some branding notes to your robots.txt.
 It's a free plugin.
-If you need to remove these mentions feel _free_ to set the `disableBranding` option in your `config/_default/params.toml` to true:
+If you need to remove these mentions feel *free* to set the `disableBranding` option in your `config/_default/params.toml` to true:

 ```toml
 [dnb.robots]